Matching complexes of polygonal line tilings: Computations

 \section{Computations}

 In this section, we determine the homotopy types and connectivities of the matching complexes of the graph of $t$ $(2n)$-gons.
-Recall that $G_{n,t}$ is the line graph of the graph $P_{n,t}$ of $t$ $(2n)$-gons, which is formulated as follows: The vertex set $V(G_{n,t})$ is
+Recall that $G_{n,t}$ is the line graph of the {graphs} $P_{n,t}$ of $t$ $(2n)$-gons. {An explicit formulation of $G_{n,t}$ was given in Section 1.}